javierOrtega95/lazy-tree-view/README.md

 ## Lazy Tree View

-React component for managing an lazy tree view.
+React component for managing and displaying hierarchical data with lazy loading.

 ### Features